Chazzers/js-bootcamp/notes.md

 A binding with a value is not stuck with that value, it can be changed.
 If you ask for the value of an empty binding, you’ll get undefined.

-A single **let** statement may define multiple bindings.
+A single `let` statement may define multiple bindings.
 The definitions must be separated by commas.

-The words **var** and **const** can also be used to create bindings, in a way similar to let.
+The words `var` and `const` can also be used to create bindings, in a way similar to `let`.

-The word const stands for constant.
+The word `const` stands for constant.
 It defines a constant binding which points at the same value for as long as it lives.
 This is useful for bindings that give a name to a value so that you can easily refer to it later.

 ### Binding Names